austin-leung/Keys-to-Success/README.md

    * Do nothing.
 Stop the method.

 * Recursive Case:
-   * If you need to make a choice (in other words, you are at an intersection):
+   * If the next stepping stone is an intersection:

          * store this location